Issita/blinkit_dashboard_using_PowerBI/README.md

 **4. Total Sales by Outlet establishment:**
  - **Objective:** Evaluate how the type of outlet establishment influences total sales
   - **Chart Type:** Line Chart

+## Actionable Insights
+- **Focus on Tier 3 Locations –** Highest sales contribution (39.3% of total).

+- **Supermarket Type1 is a strong performer –** Highest volume and value; consider scaling this format.

+- **Regular Fat products are preferred –** But Low Fat still holds 35%+ share; both should be optimized.

+- **Outlet expansion peak in 2018 –** Investigate the cause of high growth and explore repeating similar strategies.

+- **High-size outlets are the most profitable –** Could indicate better inventory or customer traffic.